June 16, 2026 · Yavelle Recipes · 5 min read

 What other vegetables work in place of asparagus?

-Broccoli, green beans, courgette or spinach all work well and are all good low-deuterium greens.
+Broccoli, green beans, courgette or spinach all work well, and all of them are low in starch and low in sugar.
 Just adjust the cooking time so they finish tender-crisp.

 Where does this recipe fit in the Yavelle low deuterium series?

-This is part of our ongoing low deuterium recipe series, where we build simple, delicious meals around ingredients that support deuterium depletion.
+This is part of our ongoing low deuterium recipe series, where we build simple, delicious meals around ingredients that are naturally low in deuterium.
 Browse the full series on the Yavelle blog for more recipes just like this one.